swc-project/swc/docs/adr/00004-add-ast-path-info-to-visitor.md

 We will expose the spans and kinds of the parent ast nodes for `VisitMut` and `Fold`, while passing an enum with parent data for `Visit`.
 This difference is related to the restriction above.
-This is the core of rust, and we don't want to violate the rules of rust.
+This is the exact problem rust is trying to solve, and we don't want to violate the rules of rust.

 ## Decision Outcome